ymode/easybtc/README.md

 # easybtc
-Bitcoin Library - for simple access to bitcoin data
+Bitcoin Python Library - for simple access to bitcoin data

+Request realtime Bitcoin price data in one line of code from an open, free and legal source.